flightphp/docs/content/en/awesome-plugins/active_record.md

 $User = new User($pdo_connection);
 ```

+> Don't want to always set your database connection in the constructor?
+See [Database Connection Management](#database-connection-management) for other ideas!

 ### Flight PHP Framework
 If you are using the Flight PHP Framework, you can register the ActiveRecord class as a service (but you honestly don't have to).